MatthewMcDade13/zeal-lang/README.md

 #### Goals
 - Syntax is lua-ish in ml style
-- Native embedable Rust bindings.
-- Unobstructive Static Typing (somewhat similar to Go)
+- Inferred static types, dynamic types are possible, but compiler and runtime try to avoid it.
 - JIT or AOT compilation
 - Module System
 - documentation generation and typespecs similar to RustDoc or Elixir's @doc
 - Runtime AST and compile time macros
 - package manager & cli tool for Zeal (simliar to npm/cargo, name tentative)
 - Structs, no classes
-- Traits: Something between Rust and Go
+- Traits: Something between Rust and Go, or at least Behaviors like Elixir
-- Pattern matching / Destructuring
+- Pattern matching / Destructuring (thats gunna be a while before this is impled lol)
 - Optional Types (nil exists but I may remove it in favor of optional types, nonetheless Optional types will be a feature no matter what)
 - Pipe operator
 - Pass instance to method function automatically (instance.method() and method(instance) are both legal syntax and express the same method/function call)